 It is hard to beat University of Pennsylvania if you wish to pursue International Studies as a major.
-Students who graduate from the International Studies program earn an average of $45,113 for their early career and $89,261 in their mid career.
+International studies majors from University of Pennsylvania get a earnings boost of around 30.8% above the average earnings of international studies graduates.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 Southern Methodist University is among your best bets if you're planning on studying International Studies.
-International studies graduates from Southern Methodist University receive an earnings boost of around 24.6% above the typical income of international studies graduates.
+Grads of the international studies program state that they receive average early career wages of international studies and mid-career wages of $88,654.
 It is set in the suburban region of Dallas, Texas.

 United States Air Force Academy is among your best bets if you're planning on studying International Studies.
 Graduates of the international studies program state that they receive average early career wages of international studies and mid-career wages of $85,337.
 Students who like a more relaxed life will appreciate the school's position in the tiny town of USAF Academy, Colorado.

-USAFA's 9:1 student-to-faculty ratio is among the best in the United States.
+This school is known for a low crime rate, among the list of the safest schools in the U.S..
 This college features a superior freshman retention rate, with 94.0% of first-year students returning the next year.
-View a few school videos for more information on what is happening on campus.
+The scorecard provides a fantastic review of United States Air Force Academy.